Rules

 1 § Aims

-(1) The aims of the Finnish Academy of Science and Letters (referred to below as ”the Academy”) are to promote scientific and academic research, to serve as a bond between those engaged in such research at a high level in order to increase scholarly interaction and to encourage use of the results of this research for decision-making purposes within society at large.
+(1) The aims of the Finnish Academy of Science and Letters (hereinafter referred to as the Academy) are to promote scientific and academic research, to serve as a bond between those engaged in such research at a high level in order to increase scholarly interaction and to encourage use of the results of this research for decision-making purposes within society at large.

 (2) The Academy shall pursue these aims by arranging meetings and training courses at which papers are presented and discussions held, issuing statements of opinion and proposals for action, making its opinions known on questions concerned with research and the status and functions of research staff and on current affairs within civil society, editing, publishing and distributing scientific and other academic publications, supporting those who perform research, directing capable persons towards participation in such research and providing expert advisory services based on a broad and exhaustive overview of existing research and consultation with acknowledged experts.